CMSgov/dpc-app/dpc-web/app/views/pages/reference.md

 ### Sample data

 As previously mentioned, the DPC sandbox environments do not have any pre-loaded test data.
-Users will need to provide their own FHIR resources in order to successfully make export requests to the BlueButton backend.
+Users will need to provide their own FHIR resources in order to successfully make export requests to the Blue Button backend.

 The DPC team has created a collection of sample Patient and Practitioner resources which can be used to get started with the sandbox.
 The files are available in our public [GitHub](https://github.com/CMSgov/dpc-app/tree/master/src/main/resources) repository.